WordlessMeteor/LoL-DIY-Programs/README.md

 					**Note:** TFT matches do have champ select stage.
 It's just that this stage lasts too short.
 				- Considering temporariness of champ select, this mode will only generate a temporary file in the home directory.
 				- Similar to Customized Program 5, the [Scan Mode] in this program only applies for **LoL** matches.
-			- If for some reason (like the CMD window pops up and disappears immediately, or the match history fails to be fetched), the user fails to get whether the allies have been encountered before using [Detect Mode], then the user must check again by <u>[Generate Mode]</u> **after the match is over**.
+			- If for some reason (like the CMD window pops up and disappears immediately, or the match history fails to be fetched), the user fails to get whether the allies have been encountered before using [Detect Mode], the user can still [Single Check] whether there's any recently played summoner by inputting the in-game summoner name by hand.
+				- Since PBE Patch 13.22, players on Riot servers can't be searches with only gameName.
+Because the loading screen only displays the gameName, the user may wait **until the game starts** to check the gameName and slogan on the **scoreboard**.
 	- Customized Program 12 is used to **sort out player loot information**.
 		- The final result of this program is a **2-dimension table including a part of the field** to be saved into a workbook. **To get the generation path, please refer to Customized Program 5.**
 		- This program only transforms and sorts out data.
 No data analysis is involved.
 If you have further needs, <u>please analyze with Excel APP on your own</u>.